juan-db/libft-asm/README.md

 ## Nasm on macOS

 - Stack must be 16-bit aligned.
-- Symbols must be prefixed with an underscore (_printf).
+- Symbols must be prefixed with an underscore (e.g. _printf).
 - Syscalls on x86_64 uses the same opcodes as x86.
 - Syscall opcodes must be offset by x200000, i.e. a syscall to write (usually 0x4) would be 0x2000004 (2, five 0's, 4).